ESIPFed/data-help-desk/docs/how_to/give_acknowledgement.md

 ---
 layout: page
-title: How to give acknowledgement
+title: Give acknowledgement
 parent: How to
 nav_order: 3
 has_toc: false
 ---

-# How to Give Acknowledgement to Sponsors & Volunteers
+# Give Acknowledgement to Sponsors & Volunteers

 We have often called the data help desk a “program of X, Y, and Z” and further supported by many other individuals and organizations.
 X, Y, and Z have